 Who We Are

 The Society for Science & the Public Development internship is intended for people planning careers at non-profits with an interest in fundraising and is offered three times a year for at least a three-month stay within the following periods: spring (January to April), summer (May to August) and fall (September to December).
-Note: Applications for the Spring 2016 internship are being accepted on a rolling basis.
+Note: Applications are being accepted on a rolling basis.

 The internship is intended for 15 hours per week at the Society's Washington, D.C. offices and is a paid opportunity of $13.33 an hour ($400 every two weeks).
 Please send your resume and cover letter to email@example.com.
 No phone calls please.